robenkleene/design-references/houdini/houdini-keyframes.md

 ## Notes

 - To start playback from a frame in the future, just bring up the `Global Animation Options...` (`⇧⌥G`) and set the starting key frame to one in the future

+## Global Variables

+These can be used when setting properties to the results of expressions.

+- `$F`: Current frame number